Amber-Pittman/node-test1-guided/LectureNotes.md

         * Response codes

-        * Functions - utility functions, helper functions, model functions
+        * Functions - utility/helper/pure functions, model functions

         * The database - the interaction with the DB and the actual DB;